To use our advanced search functionality (to search for terms in specific content), please use syntax such as the following examples:

 Thank you for watching!
 Remember to subscribe so you don’t miss another Tomorrow’s World video, and if you would like a copy of our booklet Christian Baptism: Its Real Meaning, remember, it’s free of charge, click the link in the description.
 See you next time.

-How badly do you personally need God’s forgiveness?
-Do you really stand in need of a Savior?
+How badly do you need God’s forgiveness?
+Do you really need a Savior?
+If you have been baptized, is your baptism valid in God’s sight?